BGCG/project3/README.md

 Creation of dictionaries from two lists - I found the reply from Martijn Pieters on this [stack overflow](https://stackoverflow.com/questions/72076666/create-a-dictionary-from-multiple-lists-one-list-as-key-other-as-value) post very helpful in me figuring this out.
 Furthermore, when providing feedback to the user I wanted to provide the dictionary in a neat tabular format for which I installed the tabulate library.
 This [resource](https://www.educba.com/python-print-table/) was helpful in figuring out how to use the tabulate module.

-To remove square brackets when alerting users which blood batch ID was low or expired, I found the reply from Vicent on [stack overflow](https://stackoverflow.com/questions/13207697/how-to-remove-square-brackets-from-list-in-python) who suggested coverting the list to a string and appending `[1:-1]` in the print statement.
+To remove square brackets when alerting users which blood batch ID was low or expired, I found the reply from Vicent on [stack overflow](https://stackoverflow.com/questions/13207697/how-to-remove-square-brackets-from-list-in-python) who suggested coverting the list to a string followed by `[1:-1]` in the print statement.

 ### Main language used